f2knpw/RC-plane-Sound-Machine/README.md

 This project is also fully described on my hackaday's pages : https://hackaday.io/project/198182-rc-plane-sound-machine

-This kind of system already exists even with DIY solutions :

-here is a very good project : https://amaury-laurent.fr/bruiteur-pour-avion-de-modelisme/

-and an excellent commercial one "MrRCSound ASPIRE Sound System" but with a discontinued product

-and another commercial system but with weak amplifier : https://www.mr-rcworld.co.uk/shop/realtime-engine-sound-playback-module/

-So I decided to build mine with the following features :
+I decided to build this system with the following features :

 play start engine sound when throttle stick leaves "zero" position seamlessly increase/decrease motor RPM sound with the throttle stick